News Brief: Coronavirus, Oil Prices Plunge, 6 Democratic Primaries

 Monday, 9 March 2020 () After delays, testing for the coronavirus ramps up in the U.S. Saudi Arabia cuts oil prices — in part due to coronavirus.
 And, six states vote Tuesday in the latest Democratic presidential primaries.

-Oil fell by the most since 1991 on Monday after Saudi Arabia started a price war with Russia by slashing its selling prices and pledging to unleash its pent-up supply onto a market reeling from falling demand because of the coronavirus outbreak.
-Libby Hogan reports.
+Oil fell by the most since 1991 on Monday after Saudi Arabia started a price war with Russia by slashing its selling prices and pledging to unleash its pent-up supply onto a market reeling from falling..

 Oil prices plummeted around 30% on Monday, with U.S. oil heading for its biggest loss on record, after Saudi Arabia slashed prices and set plans for a dramatic...
-Reuters Also reported by •Reuters India •BBC News
+Reuters Also reported by •Reuters India